 We’ve already seen how good ginger is for your health, so why not try to get into the habit of drinking fresh ginger tea each morning?
 Hot lemon water is also meant to have many health benefits, and is a warming and refreshing way to start the day.
-If you prefer drinking coffee, you could add some festive flavours to your brew, like cinnamon and nutmeg.
+If you prefer drinking coffee, you could add some warming spices to your brew, like cinnamon and nutmeg.
 Cinnamon is thought to reduce inflammation and improve memory, while nutmeg contains compounds that boost mood, relieve pain, and lower blood pressure.
 For some ideas on healthy winter warmers you can knock up quickly, check out these hot drink recipes on Simple Most.

 It’s also important to consider that many of us don’t stay as hydrated as we should be during winter.
 Because we’re not getting hot or sweating much, we’re often not aware how much water we’re losing – but it’s just as important to hydrate during the winter months as it is in summer.
 The NHS suggests drinking six to eight glasses of water a day during the winter, so having a few healthy winter warmers each day can help you achieve this.

 7. Keep your energy levels up with healthy snacks